dotnet/maui-samples/README.md

 ## Using IDEs

+IDE integration into Visual Studio, Visaul Studio for Mac, and Visual Studio Code are a work in progress.

 ### Visual Studio

 Currently, you can use Visual Studio 2019 16.9 on Windows (with the Xamarin workload) with a few manual steps to run iOS & Android apps built on .NET 6.